Olamide Shodipo

 Olamide Oluwatimilehin Babatunde Oluwaka Shodipo (born 5 July 1997) is an Irish professional footballer who plays as a winger.

 Shodipo made his first-team debut for Queens Park Rangers in August 2016 and has been capped by the Republic of Ireland at under-19 and under-21 levels.
 He joined Port Vale on loan in January 2017 and joined Colchester United on loan in January 2018.
 He made 13 appearances for QPR during the 2019–20 season, though he spent the following season on loan at Oxford United and was loaned out to Sheffield Wednesday for the 2021–22 campaign.
 He joined Lincoln City on loan for the second half of the 2022–23 season and then signed for the club on a short-term deal in October 2023.
 He joined Portuguese club Feirense in January 2024.
+He joined Sanjoanense in 2026.